jaimeol/pipex/README.md

 Efficiency: Optimized process management to reduce overhead and improve execution speed.

 Here_doc: Implemented the here_doc functionality to allow input directly from the command line until a specified delimiter is encountered.
-This feature is useful for interactive scripts.

 ## Example